olvaffe/olv-notes/gpu/api-vulkan.md

     - `VK_ERROR_UNKNOWN` is always a result of app bug or driver bug; the app should enable validation layers to get details, or to file a bug against the validation layers or the driver
+- 5. Command Buffers
+  - secondary command buffer inherits no state from the primary command buffer
+    - except for render pass and subpass
+    - secondary command buffer must explicitly set all other states
+  - 5.4.
+Command Buffer Recording
+    - `VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT`
+      - an impl might generate self-modifying commands when the flag is set
+        - how?
+      - an impl might skip CPU-intensive optimizations when the flag it set
+    - `VK_COMMAND_BUFFER_USAGE_SIMULTANEOUS_USE_BIT`
+      - an impl might need to patch the last command of a secondary command buffer to jump back to the address of its caller
+      - patching is not possible when the flag is set
+  - 5.7.
+Secondary Command Buffer Execution
+    - vkCmdExecuteCommands can be inside or outside of a render pass
+      - VK_COMMAND_BUFFER_USAGE_RENDER_PASS_CONTINUE_BIT must be set
+      	accordingly
 - 6. Synchronization and Cache Control
   - there are five explicit synchronization mechanisms
     - fences, semaphores, events, pipeline barriers, and render passes